monologg/hashtag-prediction-pytorch/README.md

 - `ALBERT` for text, `VGG16` for image
 - Take out the `[CLS]` token from ALBERT, and change it to 100 dim
-- Change 100 dim after flattening the VGG16 output
+- Change to 100 dim after flattening the VGG16 output
 - Concat them, and predict among 100 labels.

 ## How to use